top of page

 Even your gutters will feel the effects of a roof in distress.
 Additionally, if you find dark, sand-like deposits in your gutters or below your downspouts, it is a sign that your roof is in need of service.

-Being aware of the lifespan of your roof is key in knowing when you need a roof replacement in Minnesota.
+Being aware of the lifespan of your roof is key to knowing when you need a roof replacement in Minnesota.
 No matter how much upkeep you do to maintain and care for your roof, it will eventually reach the end of its protection capabilities.
-There are various materials that make up a roof, all with differing functions.
+Various materials make up a roof, all with differing functions.
 It is valuable to any homeowner be aware of what a roof is made of and when the last time it was inspected or replaced.
-A history of roof repairs can be very telling that your roof may be in need of a roof replacement as well.
+A history of roof repairs can be very telling that your roof may also need a roof replacement.

-If you plan to build your home, repair, or replace outdated materials on an existing home, choose building materials that are sustainable and energy efficient.
-Keep in mind that you want to be on the lookout for energy efficient siding, windows, roofing.
-These affordable options are highly recommended to all of our customers, as we want you to see a return on your investment.
+If you plan to build your home or repair or replace outdated materials on an existing home, choose building materials that are sustainable and energy efficient.
+Remember that you want to be on the lookout for energy-efficient siding, windows, and roofing.
+These affordable options are highly recommended to all our customers, as we want you to see a return on your investment.

-When it comes to searching for energy efficient roofing, you want roofing materials reflect and do not hold the heat within.
-Go with the lighter colored roofing materials, and if possible, install solar panels to collect energy that can be stored and used in the future.
-There are also cost saving and energy efficient ways to insulate your home.
-Upgrade your windows for better energy efficiency, especially if the windows you currently have are old and outdated.
-Use paints, sealants and adhesives on your home's windows that are eco-friendly.
-Install additional or new insulation to help hold in any heat or cool air.
-If you already plan on having your exterior siding replaced – install insulation under the siding.
+When searching for energy-efficient roofing, you want roofing materials to reflect and not hold the heat within.
+Go with the lighter-colored roofing materials, and if possible, install solar panels to collect energy that can be stored and used in the future.
+There are also cost-saving and energy-efficient ways to insulate your home.
+Upgrade your windows for better energy efficiency, especially if your current ones are old and outdated.
+Use paints, sealants, and adhesives on your home's eco-friendly windows.
+Install additional or new insulation to help hold any heat or cool air.
+If you already plan on replacing your exterior siding, install insulation under the siding.

 bottom of page